Ben Gimbert: George Cross

-The citation for the awards read:
+The citation for the award of Gimbert's George Cross reads:

-Other awards

 Gimbert was also awarded the Order of Industrial Heroism, a private civil award given by the Daily Herald newspaper, and the LNER's silver medal for Courage and Resource.
 In 1953 he received the Queen Elizabeth II Coronation Medal.

 Memorials

 Gimbert died on 6 May 1976 and was buried in Eastwood Cemetery in March.
 In 1984, his medals were bought by March Town Council and are on permanent loan to March Museum alongside some shrapnel removed from his body.

-On 28 September 1981 two Class 47 locomotives were named in honour of the two railwaymen: No. 47577 was named "Benjamin Gimbert, GC" and No. 47579 "James Nightall, GC".
+On 28 September 1981 two British Rail Class 47 locomotives were named in honour of the two railwaymen: No. 47577 was named "Benjamin Gimbert, GC" and No. 47579 "James Nightall, GC".
 The nameplate "Benjamin Gimbert GC" was transferred to 47 574 in July 1987 at Stratford depot.
 It remained on this locomotive for 10 years.
 On 2 June 2004 new "Benjamin Gimbert GC" nameplates were applied to Class 66 077 at Whitemoor yard (March).
 Also the Norfolk Green bus company have named Optare Solo 617 (MX55WCV) after Gimbert.